 A continuation of IT 5432.
 Topics include: advanced techniques for using Director and Lingo scripting, extending user feedback and control, using Shockwave, using digital audio and video, and creating games.
-Prerequisites: IT 5432.

-5436 Multimedia Tools: Dreamweaver 2 2-3-3
+5436 Multimedia Tools: Dreamweaver 2

 A course on planning and creating dynamic Web site content using Macromedia Dreamweaver UltraDev.
-Topics include: moving database content to and from a Web page, creating and validating logins, and creating an ecommerce site with a shopping cart.
+Topics include: moving database content to and from a Web page, creating and validating logins, and creating an e-commerce site with a shopping cart.

 Prerequisites: IT 5431, and OT 3068 or IT 5321.

-5441 Graphics Tools: Photoshop 1 2-3-3
+5441 Graphics Tools: Photoshop 1

 An introductory course on creating, revising, and producing images using Adobe Photoshop.
 Topics include: principles for effective use of Photoshop-generated images in print and multimedia products.
+Students must earn a grade of C or higher to take continuation courses.

-Prerequisites: IT 5410 (or IT 5430) and MAT 1124.
+Prerequisites: IT 5430 (or IT 5410 and IT 5420).
+Corequisites: MAT 1124 or equivalent.